StarJmx/MLMOFHM/README.md

-# Supplementary Materials for "Deciphering the multivariable interactions of MOFs in heavy metal adsorptionvia explainable machine learning..."
+# Supplementary Materials for "Deciphering the multivariable interactions of MOFs in heavy metal adsorption via explainable machine learning..."

 This repository contains the data and code supporting the manuscript submitted to **Journal of Cleaner Production** (under review).